xdsopl/LDPC/README.md

 To study LDPC codes I've implemented a soft decision decoder using floating point operations only.

-You can switch between three [Belief propagation](https://en.wikipedia.org/wiki/Belief_propagation) algorithms:
+You can switch between five [Belief propagation](https://en.wikipedia.org/wiki/Belief_propagation) algorithms:

+* min-sum algorithm: using minimum and addition
 * min-sum-c algorithm: using minimum, addition and a correction factor
 * sum-product algorithm: using tanh+atanh-functions, addition and multiplication
 * log-sum-product algorithm: using log+exp-functions to replace above multiplication with addition in the log domain
+* two-min algorithm: same as log-sum-product, but using only two minima

 Decoding speed varies about 20ms (no errors) to 500ms (max errors) for the rate 1/2 N=64800 code using min-sum-c on my workstation.